tomnor/channelpack/docs/overview_examples.rst

 *********************

-The ChannelPack class is a basic wrapper class for a dict of data and a dict of "channel" names.
+The ChannelPack class is a basic wrapper class for a dict of data and a dict of field names.
 Those dict attributes, `data` and `names`, are a little special -- they both require integer keys and the `data` dict will convert sequence values to Numpy arrays if not arrays already.
 And the `data` dict will raise an exception if any